-Our camera is a standard webcam and can be used with all software or websites.
-If a software or website can't use it but can use a hardware camera, it is likely that it intentionally blocked our camera.
+Our camera is a standard webcam and can be used in any software or website.
+If a program cannot use our camera but can use the hardware camera, it is likely that it is blocking our camera on purpose.
 You can:

 - iVCam: Change the device name and try again - In PC client, Settings > Miscs > Device Name